jordiqui/revolution/README.md

 **Revolution** is a free, open-source UCI chess engine derived from **Stockfish**.
 Jorge Ruiz Centelles, with credit to ChatGPT, modifies and extends the code to explore new concepts.
 The engine implements cutting-edge search algorithms combined with neural network evaluation.
 Derived from fundamental chess programming principles, Revolution analyzes positions through parallelized alpha-beta search enhanced with null-move pruning and late move reductions.

-The engine identifies itself to any UCI-compatible GUI (including Fritz 20 and Cutechess) as **`revolution v.2.45 180925`**.
-This naming is also embedded into the executable so that chess computers display the same identifier during startup.

 As a UCI-compliant engine, Revolution operates through **standard chess interfaces** without an integrated graphical interface.
 Users must employ compatible chess GUIs (Arena, Scid vs PC, etc.) for board visualization and move input.
 Consult your GUI documentation for implementation details.

 ## Technical Architecture

 Revolution's architecture features:

-- Refactored position and related modules, migrating to `sts::vector` for memory-efficient data structures
 - Hybrid evaluation system combining classical heuristics with NNUE networks
 - SMP parallelization with YBWC (Young Brothers Wait Concept)
 - Advanced pruning techniques (Reverse Futility Pruning, Late Move Pruning)